Welcome to the Kelz Lab

 The advent of general anesthesia revolutionized modern medicine.
 Millions of individuals are exposed to general anesthetics each year, but the diverse molecular and neuronal mechanisms through which anesthetic drugs acts to produce their hypnotic effects remain incompletely understood.
 We are driven to understand this fundamental question at the heart of neuroscience: how do general anesthetic drugs, which vary drastically on a molecular level, all lead to the same endpoint of unconsciousness/hypnosis.

-- CONGRATULATIONS to Sarah Reitz, PhD, on her outstanding thesis defense!
+CONGRATULATIONS to Adeeti Aggarwal, PhD, on her outstanding thesis defense!